fission-codes/spec/dialog/dialog/dataflow.md

 ]
 ```

-## 2.9.13 JoinTrace Operator
+## 2.9.13 Join Trace Operator

 (TODO: improve this explanation.
 It probably makes more sense to instead describe non-incremental join, and then show how bilinearity leads to this incremental version)

 A variant of join that joins an [Indexed ZSet](#22-indexed-zset) with a [Trace](#23-trace).
 This takes advantage of the bilinearity of relational joins in order to support incremental joins across timestamps.

-Tt returns a ZSet containing the resulting elements, with no timestamps associated with each of those elements, and each element's weight given by the product of the two elements' weights that were joined together.
+It returns a ZSet containing the resulting elements, with no timestamps associated with each of those elements, and each element's weight given by the product of the two elements' weights that were joined together.

-It behaves similarly to [JoinStream](#2912-joinstream-operator), and the first argument represents deltas for the current timestamp, with the second being a trace containing all updates observed thus far.
-In this way, an incremental join can be implements as follows:
+It behaves similarly to [Join Stream](#2912-joinstream-operator), and the first argument represents deltas for the current timestamp, with the second being a trace containing all updates observed thus far.
+In this way, an incremental join can be implemented as follows:

+TODO: Describe the better implementation used in my prototype

 ```
 join_fun = ...